hammad93/hurricane-deploy/README.md

 Note that the virtualized deployment utilizes the cron script, `0 * * * * python /hurricane-deploy/report.py >> /var/log/cron.log 2>&1`, to generate reports.

+# Tips & Tricks
+Make sure there is enough swap space for the RAM.
+You can check with `free -m`

 Useful Docker commands,
-`docker container ls`: Lists the containers that are running `docker exec -it [NAME] bash`: Executes a bash terminal on a running container
+- `docker container ls`: Lists the containers that are running
+- `docker exec -it [NAME] bash`: Executes a bash terminal on a running container

 # Database